syncfusion-content/xamarin-docs/Xamarin/Charts/how-to/Get-the-touch-position-in-chart.md

 ---
 layout: post
 title: Get the touch position in Syncfusion SfChart
-description: This section explains how to get the touch position in Xamarin.Forms SfChart by handling the ChartTapped event and using its event arguments.
+description: This section explains how to get the touch position in Xamarin.Forms SfChart by managing touch interactions with ChartBehavior methods.
 platform: xamarin
 control: Chart
 documentation: ug